-The Westonzoyland Pumping Station Museum of Steam Power and Land Drainage is a small industrial heritage museum dedicated to steam powered machinery at Westonzoyland in the English county of Somerset.
+The Westonzoyland Pumping Station Museum of Steam Power and Land Drainage is a small industrial heritage museum dedicated to steam powered machinery.
 It is a Grade II* listed building.

 While the Bridgwater & Taunton Canal connects the two towns of Bridgwater and Taunton, the majority of the canal is rural, making it a wonderful spot for nature enthusiasts.
 One of the canal’s highlights is the unique Somerset Space Walk.
 A scale model of the sun can be found at Maunsel Lock, with planets set along the towpath for six miles in both directions, demonstrating the scale of the solar system.
 Maunsel Lock is also home to a canal centre offering boat trips, refreshments and information on the local area including walking routes.

-The walking and cycle routes are even and well positioned so you can relax while you explore the canal.
-You can also follow the Somerset Space Walk, and should you need refreshing then the Maunsel Lock Tea Shop is a great place for a cream tea, cold drinks, ice cream, sandwiches, light lunches and especially homemade cake.
+The walking and cycle routes are even and well positioned, so you can relax while you explore the canal.
+You can also follow the Somerset Space Walk.
+If you require some refreshments the Maunsel Lock Tea Shop is a great place to stop.
+Cream teas, cold drinks, ice creams, sandwiches, light lunches and homemade cake are usually available.

 T: 01278 663 160

 Located in the village of Cannington, Somerset, The Walled Gardens of Cannington lie within the grounds of a medieval priory.
 Many its fine buildings and the walls of the garden remain.
 After extensive redevelopment, the Gardens were officially opened by HRH the Earl of Wessex, Prince Edward.
 They have been accredited as a ‘quality assured visitor attraction’ by VisitEngland and named as a Royal Horticultural Society (RHS) partner garden.
 The Gardens are home to a Plant Heritage National Plant Collection® of Deschampsia and Santolina.
 All are displayed in a modern prairie style planting in the Collections Garden.
 The Gardens have a Tea Room, Plant Nursery and Gift Shop which can all be accessed without the need to visit the Gardens.
 There’s plenty to see and do for all the family!